dsusco/tp.net-armageddon.org/_site/_units/tarantula-platform.md

   - automata
 notes:
   |
     Armed with either a twin heavy bolter or a twin lascannon.
-Units armed with a twin heavy bolter have their firefight value increased to 5+.
+Units armed with a Twin Heavy Bolter have their firefight value increased to 5+.
 weapons:
   -
     id: twin-heavy-bolter